Vegetable soup recipes can be as easy as stirring a pot – in fact that’s mostly what making soup is all about – stirring the pot!

 One of the best herbs to add to soups ( and stews and casseroles ) is lovage.
 It tastes slightly like celery so don’t use it if you can’t stand the taste of celery, but otherwise it’s a great herb for flavouring vegetable soup recipes.

 Growing it yourself is easy.
 It will come back year after year in ideal conditions.
-Find out how to grow lovage in this quick download.
+Find out how to grow lovage in the download listed below.

 Start off most vegetable soup recipes by preparing the vegetables and covering with water.
 If you prefer a meaty taste, use a beef or chicken stock instead of water.